 What is second-order conditioning (SOC)

-Second-order conditioning is a form of associative learning in which after a stimulus becomes conditioned through an initial step of association (first-order) becomes the basis for a subsequent stimulus to become conditioned (second-order).
-It is higher-order conditioning.
+Second-order conditioning is a form of associative learning in which, after a stimulus becomes conditioned through an initial step of association (first-order conditioning), it acquires the properties of an unconditioned stimulus and becomes the basis for a subsequent stimulus to become conditioned (second-order conditioning).
+A subsequent new stimulus does not need to be paired with the initial stimulus and can still generate similar results.
+Second-order conditioning is a type of higher-order conditioning.

-Phase 1 (1st order conditioning) – the neutral stimulus is followed by an unconditioned stimulus (US) and becomes a first-order conditioned stimulus (CS1) that can elicit a conditioned response (CR).
+Phase 1 (1st order conditioning) – a neutral stimulus is followed by an unconditioned stimulus (US) and becomes a first-order conditioned stimulus (CS1) that can elicit a conditioned response (CR).

-Phase 2 (2nd order conditioning) – another neutral stimulus is followed by CS1 and becomes the second-order conditioned stimulus (CS2).
+Phase 2 (2nd order conditioning) – a second neutral stimulus is followed by CS1.
+This second stimulus becomes the second-order conditioned stimulus (CS2).

-Phase 3 – CS2 alone can elicit the same CR that CS1 can even though CS2 has never been directly paired with the US.
+Phase 3 – after the second phase, CS2 alone can elicit the same CR that CS1 can, even though CS2 has never been directly paired with the US.

 Second-order conditioning examples

-Here are the SOC training phases Pavlov (1927) conducted on his dog2.
+Here is the training procedure Pavlov (1927) used on his dog2.

-Phase 1 – the sound of a metronome (CS1) was paired with the presentation of food (US) to trigger salivation in the dog (CR).
+Phase 1 – Initial training involved pairing the sound of a metronome (CS1) with the presentation of food (US) to trigger salivation in the dog (CR).

-Phase 2 – the dog saw a black square (CS2) paired with the sound of a metronome.
+Phase 2 – Further training was done to pair a black square (CS2) with the sound of a metronome to trigger salivation in the dog.

-Phase 3 – then the dog salivated at the sight of the black square.
+Phase 3 – Finally, the dog salivated at the sight of the black square, even in the absence of the metronome.

 Models of SOC

-There are many theoretical models attempting to explain SOC.
-They can be categorized into four types based on the different kinds of associations formed during SOC.
+Many theoretical models attempt to explain SOC.
+They can be categorized into four types based on the different kinds of associations formed and the nature of learning during SOC.

 S-R learning model

-CS2 and CR develop a direct connection when CS1 is present during the second-order training.
+CS2 and CR develop a direct connection when CS1 is present during second-order learning.

-In a chain of association fashion, CS2 will evoke a CS1 representation, and CS1 will evoke the US representation, which in turn will evoke CR.
+In a chain of association fashion, CS2 will evoke a CS1 representation, and CS1 will evoke the US representation, which will evoke CR.

-A direct link between CS2 and US is established during the second-order training trial.
+A direct link between CS2 and US is established during the second-order training trials.
 Therefore, CS2 could activate the CR.

 There is an association between CS1 and CS2 where CR emission is only due to the CS1 representation in CS2.

-One special character of conditioning in the second order is that extinction in a first-order stimulus does not necessarily lead to extinction in the second-order stimulus4.
+One special characteristic of conditioning in the second order is that extinction in a first-order stimulus does not necessarily lead to extinction in the second-order stimulus4.

 After SOC has been established, extinction occurs if first-order CS is repeatedly presented without being followed by the US.
 However, even after the first-order association has been extinguished, the second-order CS persists more or less at the same magnitude.